bhisaac/5eFP/5eFP-SRD.md

 You take the Cast a Spell action, innately casting _sanctuary_ on yourself with a duration of Recall.
 During an encounter, if a creature succeeds on its WIS check, it is temporarily immune to this effect for the rest of the encounter.

-## Deflect Missiles (Encounter, Reaction)
+## Deflect Missiles (Reaction)

 You deflect or catch the piece of ammunition or missile when a ranged weapon attack hits you, and the damage you take from the attack is reduced by LEVEL + 1.
-If the damage is reduced to 0, you catch the missile if it is small enough to hold in one hand and if you have at least one hand free.
+If the damage is reduced to 0 or less, you can catch the missile if it is small enough to hold in one hand and if you have at least one hand free.
 If you catch a missile in this way, you can spend one use of your Ki feature to make a ranged attack with the weapon or piece of ammunition you just caught, as part of the same reaction.
 You make this attack with proficiency, regardless of your weapon proficiencies, and the missile counts as a monk weapon for the attack, which has a normal range of 4 squares and a long range of 12 squares.

 # Paladin